Carthona, Darling Point: Later owners

 Ernest Henry Charles Wunderlich was the next owner of Carthona.
 The house was put on the market in 1911 and purchased by Ernest Wunderlich for subdivision.
 Ernest Wunderlich was the brother of Alfred Wunderlich who subdivided Lindsay at about the same time.
 Carthona and the other blocks of land were advertised for sale in 1913.

 Arthur Edward Hughes bought Carthona from Wunderlich in 1913 and retained it until 1939.
 He resided there until 1933, then moved to Leura.
 Carthona was rented as short-term accommodation for the next six years by Hughes and his wife.
-One notable resident during this time was Earl Beauchamp, a former Governor of New South Wales.
+One notable resident during this time was William Lygon, 7th Earl Beauchamp, a former Governor of New South Wales.
 Hughes died in 1937 and Carthona was put on the market two years later.

 Philip Bushell—of Bushell's Tea fame—bought Carthona in 1940 and the family has retained the house since then.
-In the mid 1950s Bushell purchased the waterfront gardens of the neighbouring Edgewater, 3-5 Sutherland Crescent, from Oliver Triggs.
+In the mid 1950s Bushell purchased the waterfront gardens of the neighbouring Edgewater, 3–5 Sutherland Crescent, from Oliver Triggs.
 Bushell's heiress Amber Oxley passed the house on to her son, Anthony, making him the third generation of the family to live in the house.
 Anthony later married Roslyn Oxley, who ran an art gallery in Paddington, Sydney.
 In 2012 a new house was built into the hillside of the former Edgewater land (becoming 6 Carthona Avenue), for Amber's youngest son Christopher, who put up for sale the adjoining 9 Sutherland Crescent for $15m, then $10m, purchased in the 1970s and built in the 1930s (demolished in the 2020s).